The ECOMAN concept was developed originally as a business simulation training program for employees of a major international Swiss-based business.

 QPEC has been conducting ECOMAN programs for students in central and southern Queensland since 1995 and the program has been growing steadily to meet increasing demand.

 As ECOMAN has become increasingly known, community involvement has grown, as demonstrated by continuing and increasing support not only in Brisbane, but in regional centres including Cairns, Townsville, Ipswich, Redlands, the Gold Coast, Beaudesert, Kingaroy, Emerald, Gladstone and Bundaberg.

 HOW IT WORKS

 Each ECOMAN is run over three consecutive days.
-Approximately 18 to 21 senior secondary school students participate in each ECOMAN.
+Approximately 20 senior secondary school students participate in each ECOMAN.
 Wherever possible they are held in the premises of sponsoring businesses, typically in central city high rise offices or the equivalent in provincial cities and towns, to add realism to the students’ experience of business.

-The students are formed into three competing companies with each student taking a position such as Managing Director, Chief Financial Officer, Production Manager, Human Resources Manager and Marketing Manager.
+The students are formed into three or four competing companies with each student taking a position such as Managing Director, Chief Financial Officer, Production Manager, Human Resources Manager and Marketing Manager.